archit38/Resume/src/pages/index.md

 - Database architecture / solution design

 ## Skills
-- Strong knowledge of server-side programming languages such as C#,Node.js.
+- Strong knowledge of server-side technologies such as C#,Python,Node.js,GraphQL.
 - Knowledge of microservices architecture and API design.
 - Experience with relational databases (e.g. MySQL, PostgreSQL) and NoSQL databases (e.g. MongoDB, Cassandra)
 - Familiarity with cloud platforms such as AWS, Azure, GCP.